hemashushu/practice-qemu-riscv64-minimal-linux/README.md

 14 directories, 4 files
 ```

-Finally, exit the `mnt` folder and unmount the image file.
+Finally, leave the `mnt` folder and unmount the image file.

 ```bash
 $ cd ..